feederbox826/stash-s6/docs/hwaccel-test-matrix.md

 | v4l2       | ?       | ?        | ?     |

 # notes
+AMF (AMD) is not supported by stash so it was not tested

 [^1]: works without intel-compute-runtime
 [^2]: no support for `scale-cuda` so NVENC is not loaded
 [^3]: no audio for transcodes